0xMF/Robin-Client/README.md

 If we meet some day, and you find this stuff is worth it, you can buy me a beer in return.

-##Warrenty
+##Warranty

-The code is provided as-is without warrenty.
+The code is provided as-is without warranty.
 Use and execute at your own risk, please do not contact me about problems.